Epithelioid Mesothelioma

 [life expectancy in months]

-If you or a U.S. veteran you love developed epithelioid cancer, the Mesothelioma Veterans Center stands ready to help you pursue benefits from the U.S. Department of Veterans Affairs (VA), medical care, and compensation.
+If you or a U.S. veteran you love has epithelioid mesothelioma, the Mesothelioma Veterans Center stands ready to help you pursue benefits from the U.S. Department of Veterans Affairs (VA), medical care, and compensation.

 Get our Free Veterans Packet to see all the ways we can assist you after an epithelial mesothelioma diagnosis.